Truckie who drove to Palmerston North tests positive for Covid

 An Auckland-based truck driver who travelled to Palmerston North for work purposes has tested positive for Covid-19.

-The case was detected in a routine surveillance test which was done in Auckland yesterday, and which returned a positive result earlier today, the Ministry of Health said in a statement released tonight.
+The case was detected in a routine surveillance test which was done in Auckland on Friday and which returned a positive result yesterday, the Ministry of Health said in a statement last night.

 The driver's infectious period is determined to be from September 28 and they previously returned a negative test result on September 24.